 Benefits

-STANDSTILL opens up new possibilities for positioning, precision, and expression — giving artists the freedom to create without compromise.
+Developed by an experienced tattoo artist and studio owner: giving artists the freedom to create without compromise.

 for artists.